FactbirdHQ/3d-print/README.md

 - Custom development required to convert 10-second image snapshots into continuous video streams
 - Image stitching process creates artificial video from static snapshots
 - All integration and data processing happens in the cloud
+- **Note:** Prusa's data messaging integration is not yet developed, adding additional complexity and timeline dependency

 **Benefits:**
 - No new hardware at your facilities